jangko/razcal/README.md

 It already and always be easy to build.
 ### roadmap

-right now, razcal pretty much still an embryo, the parser, constraint solver engine, and lua binding already found it's way to communicate to each other, but many features of layout language still not implemented yet, backend renderer not available, test suite not available, documentation none, tutorial none.
+right now, razcal pretty much still an embryo.
+The parser, constraint solver engine, and lua binding already found it's way to communicate to each other.
+But many features of layout language still not implemented yet, backend renderer not available, test suite not available, documentation none, tutorial none.